Repository vs Functional DAL

 RLS works seamlessly with Repository (automatic filtering + validation):

-import { rlsPlugin, defineRLSSchema, filter, allow, rlsContext } from '@kysera/rls';
+import { rlsPlugin, defineRLSSchema, filter, allow, rlsContext } from '@kysera/rls'

 const rlsSchema = defineRLSSchema<Database>({